mikewesthad/phaser-3-tilemap-blog-posts/posts/post-4/README.md

 ![](./images/mapping-small-emoji.gif)

-_↳ This isn't the same map we were using before -it's just a small demo to show the tiles we just mapped.
+_↳ This isn't the same map we were using before - it's just a small demo to show the tiles we just mapped.
 Note, the debug rendering for the compound bodies - the sign and lava - also renders a convex hull.
 We'll talk about that more next time._

 In the codesandbox, I mapped out the rest of the tiles we're using and exported the new map.
 No real need to change anything in the code to load up these new bodies: